Get found. Generate traffic. Grow revenue.

 - GMB Tool also syncs to Google My Business, Facebook, and Twitter saving days of work.

 - Build accurate listings on all the major data aggregators and monitor them so they that you have accurate contact and other data around the internet.
-This is crucial for ranking and aggregators frequently update with old and inaccurate data, so you must monitor it daily.
+This is crucial for ranking and aggregators frequently update with old and inaccurate data, so you must monitor it constantly to avoid penalisation.

 - Create a mobile-phone-responsive listing that is optimised for local search.

 - Monitor how your business is performing on Google Search and Maps.
-Google Insights in GMB Listing Builder provides a valuable glimpse into your customer’s activities.
+Google Insights inside GMB Listing Builder provides a valuable glimpse into your customer’s activities

-Why is a strong presence important for a local business like me?
+Why is a strong presence important for a local business like?

-When is the last time you purchased something and did not look it up online beforehand?
+When is the last time you purchased something and didn’t look it up online beforehand?

 Why is it important for local business like mine to have a mobile optimised listing?